Bobobalink/Swerve-Simulator/README.md

 How to use the Simulation
 -----------------
+- Start the simulation by navigating to `main/kotlin/main.kt` and press `ctrl+shift+f10`.
+This will create a "run configuration", visible in the top left corner of the scren
+- After this, to run it again you can just press `shift+f10` from any file, or press the start button at the top right corner of the screen
 - The robot is drawn according to the scale factors found in `static/constants.js`.
 Change these if it doesn't show up well on your screen
 - The robot body is green if there is no wheel slippage, and red if any wheel is trying to drive in a direction or speed that is not the same as the direction and speed it should be going according to the motion of the robot body